AXEL Trading 13.4% Lower Over Last Week (AXEL)

-AXEL (AXEL) traded down 6.4% against the dollar during the 1-day period ending at 10:00 AM E.T. on April 11th.
-AXEL has a total market capitalization of $46.33 million and approximately $12.00 worth of AXEL was traded on exchanges in the last day.
-One AXEL coin can now be bought for about $0.16 or 0.00000400 BTC on cryptocurrency exchanges.
-In the last seven days, AXEL has traded 13.4% lower against the dollar.
+AXEL (AXEL) traded 1.4% lower against the U.S. dollar during the 24 hour period ending at 8:00 AM E.T. on April 12th.
+In the last seven days, AXEL has traded 13.4% lower against the U.S. dollar.
+AXEL has a total market capitalization of $45.99 million and approximately $109,278.00 worth of AXEL was traded on exchanges in the last day.
+One AXEL coin can now be purchased for approximately $0.16 or 0.00000400 BTC on popular cryptocurrency exchanges.

 - KnoxFS (KFX) traded flat against the dollar and now trades at $15.07 or 0.00049800 BTC.